Search for Important Questions

 3. What are the basic principles of Idealistic philosophy?
 Explain the aims and curriculum of this education.

-2. Describe primary methods of social work.
+1. Describe H.B.
+Trecker's principles of social group work.

 1. Who advanced Popular Sovereignty philosophy?